WestiferRobin/hedron/README.md

         - Need GameNotes.txt implemented with some assets
             - Include Animations for shooting guns
             - Animations for using Items
-    - Movement
-        - Tile selection needs to be polished
-            - Player is moving off the tilemap
-            - Player and Tile need better collision

 ## TODOs
-- Get socalize done for 2 prisms
+- Socialize for 2 Hedrons
     - Add Social Hub for UI Text Hub
     - Able to Socalize to enemies, accuantices, and best friends
     - Also include a love system for Breeding